 So I've got an exercise for you - not right now, I would love to do it right now, but I think it would push some of you over the edge - but the Bible says 'He who sits in the heavens laughs', that's the Bible, your Bible.
 Even if you're in the darkest of circumstances, you should try some time - you might want to try it tonight later on in private - laugh at what the enemy has designed for you, have you ever done that?
-I'll be honest with you - you might think I'm giddy or something, what I'm preaching tonight, far from it - I would be prone at times the little spells of depressiveness, it's hard not to be when you're in the work of God at times.
+I'll be honest with you - you might think I'm giddy or something, what I'm preaching tonight, far from it - I would be prone at times to little spells of depressiveness, it's hard not to be when you're in the work of God at times.
 It can be discouraging when you're in spiritual warfare, sometimes the enemy really does bring an onslaught to you.
 I've had times that I've felt, driving in the car, meditating probably on the problems rather than anything else, but all of a sudden feeling emboldened to laugh at the enemy by will - I don't feel like laughing, but actually to exercise, with my will, laughter at what the devil is trying to do, what he's trying to do in my family, what he's trying to do in my ministry, what he's trying to do through slander and misrepresentation.
 I start to laugh at him, and it's not very long until I'm actually laughing like proper laughter, and belly laughter.
 It's great, you feel better for it, and sometimes I've come into the house, and I'm telling Barbara; 'Wait till you hear what happened to me tonight, wait till you hear what somebody said' - and I'm actually still laughing; but that's what the joy of the Lord can do!
 Normally I would obsess about it, let myself come under it, you see this is the power of joy - and we don't use it.
 Why not choose to laugh with Him who laughs in the heavens in the face of what the enemy declares over your life, what other people have said about you?
 Activate your self-control and laugh on purpose, the feelings eventually will come, but it's not about the feelings initially.

 We need to strengthen our laugh muscle.
 Sometimes, do you know what we do when we've got problems, do you know what we do in prayer?
 Listen to this: in prayer we press into the problem, and God is not in the problem - are you hearing me?
 When you press into the problem, do you know what you can actually do?
 You can invite the problem and more problems.
 What we need to do is: 'I lift up my eyes to the hills - from whence comes my help?
 My help comes from the Lord, who made heaven and earth.
 When I am afraid, I will trust in You.
 The Lord is a strong tower, the righteous run in and they are saved'.
 You see, our focus has got to lift up from our boots, away from our circumstances surrounding us, and look to God.
 This is not belittling or underestimating what any of us are going through, but this is the only answer!
 We need to get our eyes on the Lord, focus on God; and we need to, with our will, choose, even choose to laugh - and that can be priming the pump for true joy and true laughter to come.
 Why not try it?
-On a stamped, addressed envelope, give your response to me, and let me know how you getting on.
+On a stamped, addressed envelope, give your response to me, and let me know how you're getting on.
 I'll probably know the next time I look at your face, how you're getting on!

 But listen: are you aware, as a Christian; do you believe, as a child of God, in exuberant, extravagant, hilarious joy?
 Do you believe there is such a thing as supernatural joy?
 Do you?
 The Bible teaches it, 1 Peter 1 and verse 8: 'Whom having not seen you love.
 Though now you do not see Him, yet believing, you rejoice with joy unspeakable' - say that one, 'joy unspeakable'.
 The ESV says 'Joy that is indescribable and full of glory' - filled with glory!
 Wow!
 Joy unspeakable, joy indescribable, joy that cannot be explained - have you ever had that?
 You're a Christian, aren't you?
 Have you ever had that?
 Do you have it now?